 Part II covers those acts that may be conducted by enterprises, etc. as activities toward the realization of a green society and may potentially constitute any "restraint on trading partners' business activities or the selection of trading partners," which includes the establishment of trading partner selection criteria, is carried out in a supply chain, and needs to be reviewed in terms of Unfair Trade Practices or Private Monopolization.
-In relation to such acts, this part explains the framework and factors for finding problems under the Antimonopoly Act by reference to supposed cases: "Acts that do not pose problems under the Antimonopoly Act".
+In relation to such acts, this part explains the framework and factors for finding problems under the Antimonopoly Act by reference to supposed cases: "Acts that do not pose problems under the Antimonopoly Act" and "Acts that pose problems under the Antimonopoly Act".